-

 Itinerary

-Start of the Tour
+Start of the tour

 Route to the Colca Canyon

-Upon entering the reserve, we will be able to observe the vicuñas, elegant South American camelids that live in freedom.
-These animals, protected for their ecological and cultural value, are a symbol of Peru’s biodiversity.
-Undoubtedly, seeing them in their natural habitat is one of the most special moments of the tour.
+In addition, they are a protected species and a symbol of Peru’s biodiversity.
+For this reason, seeing them in their natural habitat becomes one of the most memorable moments of the tour.

 Stop in Patahuasi

-En route to the Colca Valley, we will make a brief stop in the picturesque village of Patahuasi.
-Its name, which in Quechua means “House on High”, reflects its location surrounded by mountains and Andean landscapes.
+On the way to the Colca Valley, we make a short stop in the picturesque village of Patahuasi.

-A place to relax
+A Moment to Rest

-A place to remember
+An experience to remember

 Viewpoint of the Volcanoes in Patapampa

-Arrival in Chivay and relaxation.
+Arrival in Chivay and Time to Rest

 Installation at the hotel

-Chacapi
+Chacapi Hot Springs

-Located in the district of Yanque, in the Colca Valley, the Chacapi Hot Springs are the perfect place for those seeking relaxation and contact with nature.
-Surrounded by mountains and the Colca River, they offer a unique and revitalizing environment.
+Located in the district of Yanque, in the heart of the Colca Valley, the Chacapi Hot Springs are the ideal place to relax and reconnect with nature.

 Therapeutic properties